 Moving your entire store to a platform like Magento is far from being quick and easy.
-There are bound to be some risks and issues that need to be addressed prior to the migration, and here are some of those issues that you may face:
+There are some of issues that you may face before migration:

 - Themes from Magento 1 aren’t portable.
 Yes, if you’re migrating from Magento 1 to 2, then all of your storefront customization will have to be redone as it is impossible to take your current themes with you.
 Additionally, some of your extensions from magento 1 will disappear.
 Extensions from M1 and M2 differ, thus you will need to seek for new ones.
 However, this process can be made smoother due to the support of Magento 2’s HTML5, LESS, and CSS3.

 - High price.
 Migrating to Magento 2 can cost you a fortune, because you’ll need a decent budget to pay for developers to help with the complex migrating process, making new adjustments, adding extensions and themes etc. While Community Edition is free, just the license for Enterprise Edition has surged from $18,000 to &22,000 per year.